 Hands-on learning within a small cohort of students

-The program provides students with in-depth training in various aspects of assisted reproduction, preparing them for careers in human or animal embryology as well as graduate and professional school.
+The master's in assisted reproductive technology program provides students with in-depth training in various aspects of assisted reproduction, preparing them for careers in human or animal embryology as well as graduate and professional school.

 - Reproductive Health